 What issues face the airline industry, a young but globally significant business affected by rapidly changing external factors?

-Antonio Vázquez, Chairman of Iberia and IAG, spoke at LSE about the challenges facing airlines, his company’s business decisions (including Iberia’s merger with British Airways) and prospects for the future.
+Antonio Vázquez, Chairman of Iberia and IAG, spoke at LSE in February 2012 about the challenges facing airlines, his company’s business decisions (including Iberia’s merger with British Airways) and prospects for the future.

 He recounted how air traffic deregulation in the US at the end of the 70s led to increased competition and the emergence of low cost airlines, while the common market enabled deregulation in Europe at the end of the 90s.
 In the 20 years since, the internet has completely changed the relationship between the airline and the customer.